Loserkids Tour

 The Loserkids Tour was a concert tour by rock band Blink-182.
 Launched in support of the group's 1999 album Enema of the State, the tour visited amphitheatres and arenas in November 1999.
 The tour was supported by Silverchair and Fenix*TX.

 The November 4–5 shows were recorded for the band's live album The Mark, Tom, and Travis Show (The Enema Strikes Back!), which would be released a year later.

+Reception

+Reviewing the band's live show, Jane Ganahl of the San Francisco Examiner praised blink-182's energy and musicianship but felt the performance worked better on record.
+She wrote argued that too many songs blurred together melodically, making the set feel repetitive.